Welcome to USD!

 Visit the US Customs and Border Protection website for details about what to expect when entering the US.

 United States banks offer many different financial services for students.
 It is recommended that all new students and scholars open an account at a local bank soon after arriving in Vermilion.
 To open an account, one must present two forms of identification, such as a passport and a USD student I.D.
 Some banks may require a Social Security number.
 Banking information is also shared at Orientation.

-If you will arrive the day before a scheduled pick-up, you can stay in a hotel overnight and the International Office will pick you up the next day as long as you fill out the airport shuttle registration form.
+If you will arrive the day before a scheduled pick-up, you can stay in a hotel overnight and the GIC will pick you up the next day as long as you fill out the airport shuttle registration form.
 Please note that students arriving on days other than those listed above will need to make alternate arrangements for their transportation to Vermillion.